+Peter Hughes

-Peter Hughes (Chief Executive Officer and Accounting Officer)
+(Chief Executive Officer and Accounting Officer)

-Approved on: 7 December 2022
+Approved on: 06 December 2023

-Statement on regularity, propriety and compliance Year to 31 August 2022
+Statement on regularity, propriety and compliance Year to 31 August 2023

-As Accounting Officer of the Mossbourne Federation, I have considered my responsibility to notify the academy trust governing body and the Education and Skills Funding Agency of material irregularity, impropriety and non-compliance with ESFA terms and conditions of funding, under the funding agreement in place between the academy trust and the Secretary of State.
-As part of my consideration I have had due regard to the requirements of the Academy Trust Handbook 2021.
+As Accounting Officer of the Mossbourne Federation, I have considered my responsibility to notify the academy trust governing body and the Education and Skills Funding Agency of material irregularity, impropriety and non-compliance with ESFA terms and conditions of funding, including for estates safety and management, under the funding agreement in place between the academy trust and the Secretary of State.
+As part of my consideration I have had due regard to the requirements of the Academy Trust Handbook 2022 including responsibilities for estates safety and management.

-I confirm that I and the Central Federation Body are able to identify any material irregular or improper use of funds by the Federation, or material non-compliance with the terms and conditions of funding under the academy trust's funding agreement and the Academy Trust Handbook 2021.
+I confirm that I and the Central Federation Body are able to identify any material irregular or improper use of funds by the Federation, or material non-compliance with the terms and conditions of funding under the academy trust's funding agreement and the Academy Trust Handbook 2022.

-I confirm that no instances of material irregularity, impropriety or funding non-compliance have been discovered to date other than the cyber-attack mentioned in page 24 of the Directors' report.
+I confirm that no instances of material irregularity, impropriety or funding non-compliance have been discovered to date.
 If any instances are identified after the date of this statement, these will be notified to the board of Directors and ESFA.